ioccc-src/winner/2019/dogon/README.md

 includes some famous name dropping and documents itself as usual.

-### Further spoilers, engineering, and obfuscation galore:

-Those wait for you, curious and intrepid reader, in the attached [apholife.c](%%REPO_URL%%/2019/dogon/apholife.c) file, which is a partially obfuscated version of the program I wrote with a lot of helpful annotations and comments for myself and posterity, revealing some of the magic under the hood.
-This program is also a somewhat improved version which uses `ldexp()`s in the draw routine and has bigger constants, so it can zoom up to level 1024 if memory allows, and it tries its best to avoid dumping core on the poor user when its memory runs out, rather it enters freeze mode where you can still travel in calculated frozen space-time.
-Well, it's not nice and tame, it even has an escape key, usage message, and to top it all it even avoids `gets(3)`!

 ### Special thanks:

 To Tom Rockiki, the original co-writer of Golly, a personal friend and hashlife